 Stormwater infiltration systems can be used for flow control and runoff treatment where appropriate.
 Infiltration facilities for flow control are used to convey stormwater runoff into the ground after appropriate treatment.
-Infiltration facilities for treatment purposes rely on the soil profile and provided BMPs to provide treatment.
+Infiltration facilities for treatment purposes rely on the soil profile to provide treatment.